 Below are some of the top nutritional and health advantages that eating a diet of fermented foods will give you.

+- Good Source Of Probiotics - Eating probiotics provides your body with plenty of benefits, including a protective lining in the intestines and less susceptibility to pathogens like salmonella and E. coli.
 A diverse digestive system is a healthy digestive system, meaning that probiotics in your food makes your meals easier for your gut to digest, allows you to absorb more nutrients from your food and makes you healthier, less bloated and thinner.
+(1)

 - Full Of Important Nutrients - Many fermented foods are fantastic sources of the essential nutrients we all need to stay healthy, including vitamin K2 which is essential for avoiding the build up of plaque in your arteries.
 Fermented foods are also full of B vitamins, calcium, iron and dozens of other beneficial substances.

 - Optimized Immune System - Your stomach contains four fifths of your immune system, so keeping it in tip-top shade should be a priority.
 Eating a diet full of probiotics can help you to keep the beneficial bacteria in your gut diverse enough to take out any pathogens that are present, which can help reduce your risk of contracting horrible disease or even developing cancer.

 - Good For Detoxification - Fermented foods are full of beneficial bacteria that can help detoxify your body and draw out the toxins and heavy metals that a modern lifestyle can cause you to suffer from.

-Best Fermented Foods
+The Best Fermented Foods

 Fermented foods have been an essential part of diets from around the world for years, meaning that there are dozens of options for you to try or even make at home.